AndresThePerez/Basic-Note-Taking-Application/README.md

 `/vendor/bin/sail artisan db:seed`

-If you run into any more problems, reach out to me or check out laravel's extensive documentation!!
+If you run into any more problems, reach out to me or check out laravel's extensive documentation!

 ## Notes

 This was a lot of fun!
 I've used sail in the past, but never with Vite or React (actually, this was my very first introduction to ReactJS), so this was a very entertaining learning experience.
 Combined with using a completely new operating system (Fedora), there were definately a lot of hurdles!
 I've learned a ton, which I think is very valueable.
+Hope to talk to y'all soon :)